cogentcore/core/README.md

 # TODO

-* button not re-rendering text in response to state changes -- e.g., active -> inactive etc.
+* gieditor: use changed flag from structview, accumulate
-* menu actions should be updating buttons already
+* add changed to everything

-* fix icons disappearing on scrolling..
+* tableview: have context menu and include duplicate

 * TextView:
     + draw bg at least even when empty -- blank proj should look like something is there